-If you want to start growing vegetables and herbs in your garden or balcony, you will want to start composting your food scraps and other organic matter.
-You can make the best use of valuable waste and create nutrient-rich compost for your plants.
-Regular store-bought soil is unfortunately not a good choice at all.
-Peat soil is a non-renewable resource, excavated from natural areas from as far as the Baltic states and enhanced with artificial fertilizer.
-If you buy cheap gardening earth it may contain minor amounts of sewage sludge or residues from the industrial meat industry.
-Of course, you can definitely buy a biological or RHP certified alternative.
+Soon I will start growing herbs on my balcony, and for this mini permaculture project, I want to start composting my food scraps and other organic matter.
+I want to make the best use of valuable waste and create nutrient-rich compost for my plants and herbs to thrive.
+And save some space in the landfill at the same time.
+I also read that regular store-bought soil is unfortunately not a good choice.
+Apparently, at least in the Netherlands, peat ground is imported all the way from from the Baltic states and enhanced with artificial fertilizer, or you buy earth with minor amounts of sewage sludge or residues from the industrial meat industry.
+Of course, you can buy a biological or RHP certified alternative.
 But how much more satisfying will it be to take matters into your own hands and create your own compost!
-You will also be helping out the environment because when organic matter gets mixed in with other materials in landfills, the lack of oxygen in the process generates methane.
-And methane is 26 times more potent than carbon dioxide as a greenhouse gas and therefore a significant contributor to climate change.

 To be honest, even though I worked on a compost pile here and there I feel like a total beginner when it comes to this topic.
 Three familiar strategies for composting are the regular compost heap or bucket you see in gardens, vermicompost, with the help of hungry red worms, and Bokashi composting which uses effective microorganisms (EM) initiating a process of fermentation.
 Of course, there are others like the biodigester, a system that creates biogas, a renewable energy source, as a result of the breakdown of organic matter.
 And the beautiful biochar that can be used to create super fertile terra preta.
 In addition, the two main processes of composting are aerobic and anaerobic, referring to how microorganisms decompose organic matter, either with or without air circulation.